 — Marcy Sutton, Independent web developer and accessibility advocate

-Problems people face at the generated page are:
+Additional problems on the generated transcript page are:

 - No context from the origin page